aka: Dark Lord

 - Star Trek: The Original Series: Khan Noonien Singh once ruled a quarter of Earth back in the day.
 He was even called "The best of Tyrants" in some circles.

-- An example from Deep Space Nine would be the Founders, a cabal of scientists who use genetically-engineered troops and designer viruses to keep their subjects in line.
+- An example from Star Trek: Deep Space Nine would be the Founders, a cabal of scientists who use genetically-engineered troops and designer viruses to keep their subjects in line.
 The Founders, renowned for their xenophobia, were later unmasked as hermits who reside on a featureless, arid border planet.
 Since the Founders were persecuted throughout history, they made it a rule never to venture from home (unless on a reconnaissance or sabotage mission).
 When the Klingons managed to locate their planet and destroy it, it turned out that they had vacated without leaving any trace.

 - His Divine Shadow from Lexx.
 He ruled over a theocracy of 20,000 worlds with an iron fist for millenia.
 All for the purpose of using humans to defeat themselves by reducing them to willing slaves and livestock.